Politics 5 min read

 House Republicans Pass Stopgap DHS Funding Bill, Prolonging Government Shutdown

-House Republicans have passed a bill to fund the Department of Homeland Security for eight weeks, rejecting a bipartisan Senate measure and prolonging a partial government shutdown that has forced thousands of Transportation Security Administration staff to work without pay since mid-February.
+House Republicans have passed an eight-week stopgap funding bill for the Department of Homeland Security, rejecting a bipartisan Senate deal and prolonging a partial government shutdown that has left more than 61,000 TSA workers labouring without pay since mid-February — a standoff rooted in a bitter dispute over funding for immigration enforcement agencies.

 What's Next